7

 02 Genesis Electrified G80 RT 2022 rear corner rain

-Given the existence of the E-GMP platform that underpins the Kia EV6, Hyundai Ioniq 5 and Genesis GV60, it would be easy to assume it forms the basis of the Genesis Electrified G80 as well.
+Given the existence of the E-GMP platform that underpins the Kia EV6, Hyundai Ioniq 5 and Genesis GV60, it would be easy to assume it forms the basis of the Electrified G80 as well.

 Visual differences between the standard G80 and the Electrified G80 are limited.
 The main identifiers are the closed grille and simplified lower front valance, and of course the lack of exhaust pipes.

 Genesis has done a creditable job at keeping the weight down, as absurd as that might sound when talking about a car that tipped our scales at 2349kg.
-It is no heavier than a dual-motor Porsche Taycan and weighs only slightly more than the smaller BMW i4 M50.
+It's no heavier than a dual-motor Porsche Taycan and weighs only slightly more than the smaller BMW i4 M50.
 The Tesla Model S P90D we weighed back in 2016 was 100kg lighter, though.

-Compared with the regular G80, the Electrified uses more aluminium in the suspension towers, sills and rear bulkhead, as well as CFRP in the front seat crossmember.
+Compared with the regular G80, the Electrified G80 uses more aluminium in the suspension towers, sills and rear bulkhead, as well as CFRP in the front seat crossmember.
 These changes render the body-in-white 46kg lighter and 17% stiffer than the petrol and diesel G80.

-Although the Electrified G80 doesn’t use the E-GMP platform, it does benefit from an 800V architecture, enabling ultra-fast charging.
+Although the Electrified G80 doesn’t use the E-GMP platform, it does benefit from an 800V electrical architecture, enabling ultra-fast charging.
 The peak charge rate of 240kW is slightly lower than that of the E-GMP cars but is still one of the fastest you will find in any car today.
 Find a suitable charger and a 10-80% top-up should take just 22 minutes.
 On a 50kW charger, the same takes 67 minutes, while a 10-100% charge on an 11kW home wallbox will take seven and a half hours.

 The front valance is the biggest change.
 The air intakes of the petrol and diesel version have been mostly filled in to become air curtains that channel air along the side of the car.
-The 19in wheels are unique to the Electrified G80, and the rear bumper has naturally lost its exhaust finishers.
+The 19in wheels are unique to the Electrified G80 and the rear bumper has naturally lost its exhaust finishers.

 INTERIOR